 Sure hope you enjoy the pictures on this site, because I certainly had a good time taking them.
 My photography is a way to thank wildlife for their special displays you see within this website, which will hopefully stir emotions and motivate folks to consider protection and conservation.
 When purchasing a photograph from this website, you are buying more than a piece of photo paper with a wildlife image.
 You are buying thousands of hours of patience, often in adverse weather conditions and infested with insects.
 You are buying years of determination for that unique photo circumstance as well as the instant of pure ecstasy when it does happen.
 You are not buying just a photo, you are buying a piece of my heart, the passion of my soul and will share that special lifetime experience.
 Certainly realize I am a fortunate individual to see all the wildlife and visit the places on this web site, let alone photograph them.
 Thanks for taking a look.

-All of the pictures within the web site galleries are of wild animals taken in their natural environments.
-None of the photos were taken of captive, zoo or animals on a game farm.
-I believe in the integrity of a wildlife photograph, so when you view a critter in one of my galleries you know it was not caged or staged.
+All of the pictures within the web site galleries are of wild animals, taken in their natural environments.
+None of the photos were taken of captive, zoo or animals on a game farm or rehab facility.
+I believe in the integrity of a wildlife photograph, so when you view a critter in one of my galleries, you know it was not caged or staged.
 All the images on this site are certainly for your viewing pleasure.
 Please keep in mind though, they are the sole property of Ken Conger Photography.
-Some may tell you different, but just becasue it is on the web, all the images are still protected by the U.S. and International Copyright Laws.
+Some may tell you different, but just because it is on the web, all the images are still protected by the U.S. and International Copyright Laws.
 They shall not to be downloaded or reproduced by any means without the formal written permission of Ken Conger.
 Use of these photographs may not be made in any form (including website applications) without prior written permission and/or payment.
 It is prohitibited to create any derivative of any photographs without prior written permission from Ken Conger Photography.
 Thanks in advance for respecting my work.